You want to engage your website visitors, so you added a chatbot to your pages.

 You may find that your live chat agents notice that they’re using the same canned responses or live chat scripts to answer similar questions.
 This could be a sign that you should train your bot to send automated responses on its own.
 Also, brainstorm different intents and utterances, and test the bot’s functionality together with your team.

-Another reason for working on the bot training and testing as a team is that a single person might miss something important that a group of people will spot easily.
+Another reason for working on the bot testing and training as a team is that a single person might miss something important that a group of people will spot easily.

 7. Give your chatbot a personality